okl/engineering-careers/engineering-progression.md

 ### Leadership Skills ###

-* Provide mentorship for _Software Engineers_, interns or new hires
+* Provide mentorship for _Software Engineers / System Engineers_, interns or new hires
-* Communicate effectively with non-technical business partners
+* Communicate effectively with _non-technical_ business partners

 ### Team Skills ###

-* Collaborate effectively with other technical _and non-technical_ groups within the organization
+* Collaborate effectively with other technical and non-technical groups within the organization
 * Initiates technical discussions and frequently shares knowledge and practices within the team
 * Regularly contributes and updates team knowledge base regarding the on-going management of systems

-## Likely Years of Experience
+## Typical Years of Experience
 2 - 5 years

 # Senior Engineering